OSS-Csharp-Seminar/LiveChatApp/README.md

 ### User Authentication & Profiles
 - **Secure Login & Registration**: Users can sign up, log in, and manage their accounts securely.
 - **Personalized Profiles**: Each user has a profile to manage their contact list and chat settings.
+- **Group chat**: Each user can join already existing groups or choose to create their own.